 The bar inherited its name from the airline that would jet passengers to and from Havana for a quick jaunt during the Prohibition, Aeromarine Airways.
 The fleet’s tail fins were painted black, distinguishing them from other airlines and lending to its nickname: Blacktail.

 These days, Americans are looking to flock to Cuba for more than cocktails, but they’ll be able to stay in the country to get a true sense of Cuban nostalgia.
 Staying authentic to the theme, brass name plates with the names of well-known Cuban visitors and once-residents like Ernest Hemingway, Al Capone and Alec Guinness adorn the seats at the bar.
-American photographer, Vern Evans, will also have his work displayed: depicting the scenes of Cuba he’s captured over the last 25 years.
+American photographer, Vern Evans, also has his work displayed: depicting the scenes of Cuba he’s captured over the span of his career.

 But if you think you’re coming in for just a traditional Mojito or a Cuba Libre, think again!